Thousands of US health care workers go on strike in multiple states over wages and staff shortages

 Since 2022, the hospital system has hired 51,000 workers and has plans to add 10,000 more people by the end of the month.

-Kaiser Permanente reported $2.1 billion in net income for this year’s second quarter on more than $25 billion in operating revenue.
-But the company said it still was dealing with cost headwinds and challenges from inflation and labor shortages.
+Kaiser Permanente’s operating revenue climbed 7% in this year’s second quarter to more than $25 billion.
+The health care giant said in August that strong investment income helped it turn a $2.1 billion profit for the quarter, swinging from a $1.3 billion loss a year earlier.
+However, the company said it was still contending with inflation and labor shortages.

-Kaiser executive Michelle Gaskill-Hames defended the company and said its practices, compensation and retention are better than its competitors, even as the entire sector faces the same challenges.
+Kaiser executive Michelle Gaskill-Hames said the company’s practices, compensation and retention are better than its competitors, even as the entire sector faces the same challenges.

 “Our focus, for the dollars that we bring in, are to keep them invested in value-based care,” said Gaskill-Hames, president of Kaiser Foundation Health Plan and Hospitals of Southern California and Hawaii.